 Further research is required on whether the effects of vitamin D supplementation are confined to people with lower baseline vitamin D status, and into the effects in children, and in people with frequent severe asthma attacks.

-6.2.9 Weight reduction in overweight and obese patients with asthma

-The current evidence base for weight reduction interventions to improve asthma control is inadequate in quantity and quality.
-A Cochrane review concluded that as the benefit of weight loss as an intervention for asthma control is uncertain, "...clinicians should be prepared to help patients to make a decision that is consistent with their own values...".374
+6.2.9 Weight reduction in overweight and obese patients with asthma loss as an intervention for asthma control is uncertain, "...clinicians should be prepared to help patients to make a decision that is consistent with their own values...".